 Ministers say they have since heard about at least five rooms in which children were locked "and there may be several more".

 The board has learned of at least 18 further rooms which were apparently being used for "time out" purposes in Pembrokeshire's schools.

 Separate allegations were made in March about a teacher at Meads Infant School in Milford Haven tying a pupil's hands behind his back.

 The board was told about the allegations only the night before they were reported in the press and the director of education did not step in until the board urged him to do so five days later.

-In a joint statement, Education Minister Leighton Andrews and Deputy Social Services Minister Gwenda Thomas said: "We have waited long enough and we are not prepared to give another warning."'Fail to disclose information'
+In a joint statement, Education Minister Leighton Andrews and Deputy Social Services Minister Gwenda Thomas said: "We have waited long enough and we are not prepared to give another warning."

 They say there is a "culture where elected members seem unable to submit officers to proper scrutiny and challenge, and officers and front line staff are afraid to disclose concerns".